drivendataorg/zamba/docs/docs/models.md

 <!-- TODO: add link to yaml file><!-->

-**`european` requires that 16 frames be sampled from each video before running inference or training.** This is the default behavior if `european` is used, but must be added if you are passing in a custom [YAML configuration file](yaml-config.md) or using `zamba` as a Python package.

-predict_config:
-  data_directory: vids/
-  model_name: time_distributed
+Running the `european` model on every frame would be very time consuming.
+Instead, an open-source image object detection model called [YOLOX](https://arxiv.org/abs/2107.08430) is used to select the 16 frames that have the highest probability of detection. `european` is run only on this subset. **`european` requires that 16 frames be sampled from each video before running inference or training.**

+By default, videos are resized to 224x224 pixels.
+To run `european`, `video_height` and `video_width` must be specified.